Package swingtree

 Use this to register a table cell renderer for a particular column.

 A TableCellRenderer is a supplier of Component instances which are used to render the cells of a table.
-Note that in SwingTree, the preferred way of defining a cell renderer for a particular column is through the withRendererForColumn(int, Configurator) method, which allows for a more fluent and declarative way of defining cell renderers.
+Note that in SwingTree, the preferred way of defining a cell renderer for a particular column is through the withCellForColumn(int, Configurator) method, which allows for a more fluent and declarative way of defining cell renderers.
+It also supports both cell rendering and editing.

 Parameters: